google/WebFundamentals/src/content/en/updates/2018/02/chrome-65-deprecations.md

 In nearly every version of Chrome, we see a significant number of updates and improvements to the product, its performance, and also capabilities of the Web Platform.

-This article describes some of the deprecations and removals in Chrome 65, which is in beta as of February 1.
+This series, released with every version of Chrome describes its deprecations and removals.
+The list for Chrome 65, which is in beta as of February 8, is short.

 ## Block cross-origin &lt;a download>